-Driving your own car is one thing, however, if you manage a fleet of vehicles then the impact on the environment is even higher.
+Driving your own car is one thing, but if you manage a fleet of vehicles then the impact on the environment is even higher.
 And the larger the vehicles in your fleet, the more pollution it produces.

 All the above actions use more fuel than is necessary and not only does this cost you more money in fuel expenditure, but it also increases the amount of greenhouse gases emitted by your fleet.

-Telematics systems can also be used to deliver real-time prompts to your fleet drivers on when their behaviour needs correcting.
+Vehicle tracking systems can also be used to deliver real-time prompts to your fleet drivers on when their behaviour needs correcting.
 For example, an LED light can be fitted to the dashboard and flash whenever the driver does something that they shouldn’t.

-Effective route planning and real-time changes in response to real-time conditions also maximises your business vehicle usage, improving productivity and eliminating the need to add more vehicles to your fleet to meet increasing demand.
+Effective route planning and real-time changes in response to real-time conditions also maximises your business vehicle efficiency, improving productivity and eliminating the need to add more vehicles to your fleet to meet increasing demand.

 Other tools such as e-route from iCompario can be used to help your drivers locate the closest fuel station that accepts the fuel card that your fleet uses.
 This means that your drivers can get themselves straight to the nearest forecourt as quickly as possible, reducing the amount of time that is wasted by your drivers searching for one using a map.
 It also helps avoid long detours and congestion with live traffic updates.